PAIN MANAGEMENT

 complemented, if not replaced, by healing methods that have

-proven their efficiency for thousands of years, rather than
+proven their efficiency for thousands of years, rather than 100+

-disease, pain and recovery (David Felten, Neurobiologist,
+and recovery (David Felten, Neurobiologist, and his team

 Hypnosis was used for healing in Ancient Egypt more than

-2,000 years ago and also in the East, by Tibetan monks
+2,000 years ago and also in the East, by Tibetan monks among

-a therapy session,
+session,

 a hypnotherapist guides you to where you need to go to heal.